sheltermanager/asm3/doc/manual/wordkeys.rst

 Person Keys
 -----------

-Person keys are available for documents generated from the owner and movement screens, they are also available for documents generated from the payment and licence tabs.
+Person keys are available for documents generated from the person and movement screens, they are also available for documents generated from the payment and licence tabs.